-10. Has a consultative Yes.
-Cleared.

-process taken place, Consultations were held over the As per the additional information provided in

-and has it involved period February to June 2023 and paragraph 315 and the additional clarification

-all key stakeholders, also build on previous consultative provided in the IE's response sheet.

-and vulnerable processes which supported the

-groups, including development of the NAP Costas, The fully-developed proposal should include

-gender on which some of the project and further elaborate on some of the

-considerations in activities rest.
-This consultative clarification provided in the response sheet, in

-compliance with the process included Initial national particular the point that project activities will not

-Environmental and and departmental workshop; result in any economic displacement, including

-Social Policy and Weekly meeting with government evidence to substantiate such point.

-Gender Policy of the stakeholders (period not

-Fund? specified); field missions and

-meetings of departmental gender

-focal points.
-The proposal

-indicates that "In total, 95 people

-(59% women) were consulted

-during this stage, including 27 from

-the national government (78%

-women), 49 from local

-governments (53% women) and 19

-representatives of associations

-and local population (47%

-women)."
-However, the proposal is

-not clear on consultation with

-NGOs and tourism sector

-stakeholders/businesses.
-It will be

-important during full proposal

-development and implementation

-that the project team ensures

-ongoing stakeholder engagement

-for the activities under Component

-2 addressing beach access and

-entrances (e.g. Activity 2.1.3 and

-2.1.4) to avoid issues of restricted

-access.
+Consultations were held over the period February to June 2023 and also build on previous consultative processes which supported the development of the NAP Costas. on which some of the project activities rest.
+This consultative process included Initial national departmental workshop; Weekly meeting with government stakeholders (period not specified); field missions and meetings of departmental gender focal points.
+The proposal indicates that "In total, 95 people (59% women) were consulted during this stage, including 27 from the national government (78% women).
+49 from local governments (53% women) and 19 representatives of associations (47% and local population women)."
+However, the proposal is not clear on consultation with NGOs and tourism sector stakeholders/businesses.
+It will be important during full proposal development and implementation that the project team ensures ongoing stakeholder engagement for the activities under Component 2 addressing beach access and entrances (e.g. Activity 2.1.3 and 2.1.4) to avoid issues of restricted access.